 - out of about 1 million people only 50,000 returned.
 That’s 5%!

 - Why?
-Well, while they were on captivity they had established a new life.
+Well, while they were in captivity they had established a new life.
 New families.
 New Cultures.
 New Businesses.
 Many had grown fond of their new life.

 - What was in Jerusalem?
 Not much.
-On top of that, a ton of work to rebuild a Temple many of them had never experienced the first time.
+On top of that, a ton of work to rebuild a Temple had to be done, many of them had never experienced the first time.